Defined Benefit Pension Reviews

 The process is detailed and can take some time.
 We would suggest you contact us first to learn more about the advantages and disadvantages before requesting a Transfer Value.
 This will help give you the maximum amount of time to complete the process.

 Rathmore Financial have been giving advice on pensions since long before the Pensions Freedoms Act was introduced and have a great deal of experience in reviewing Defined Benefit Pensions and those with Safeguarded benefits.

 Get in touch today to find out more about how we can support you to achieve a more secure financial future.

-Will is a founding partner of Rathmore Financial and maintains the same level of enthusiasm and drive for Financial Planning as he did when he entered the industry nearly 40 years ago.
+Will is one of the founding directors of Rathmore Financial Limited.
+He maintains the same level of enthusiasm and drive for financial planning as he did when he entered the industry in March 1978.
 It’s just one of the reasons while multiple generations of families have turned to him for financial advice.

 A firm believer in having a deep understanding of client needs, Will has used his experience to become an expert in retirement options and pension transfers, and this has enabled him to become a holder of the retirement advice standard from the Society of Later Life Advisers (SOLLA).

 Away from Rathmore Financial, Will can be found tending his garden, throwing pots and cheering on Leicester City FC.